kithmina1999/worklenz-astro/src/content/blog/worklenz-vs-podio.md

   This test Desc
 main_content: |
   Podio is a cloud-based collaboration tool that organizes projects into boards.
 It helps track work progress, manage tasks, and facilitate communication.
-main_content_image: /images/pseo/Podio-logo.png
+main_content_image: /images/pseo/podio-logo.png
-sub_content_image: /images/pseo/Podio-logo.png
+sub_content_image: /images/pseo/podio-logo.png
 open_source_checked: false
 self_hosted_checked: false
 cloud_based_checked: true
 easy_to_use_checked: true
 data_security_checked: true
 description: |
-  Find the most effective open source task management tools for coaches on our platform.
+  Find the most effective open-source task management tools for coaches on our platform.
 Simplify your coaching tasks and boost productivity with these tools.
+related: [worklenz-vs-hubstaff, worklenz-vs-teamgantt, worklenz-vs-focusbooster, worklenz-vs-agiled]
 ---
 1. **Open Source Excellence:** Worklenz is an all-in-one solution built on open-source principles.
 It empowers teams by providing easy navigation and unique features, making project management efficient and accessible.
 2. **Resource Overview:** Worklenz consolidates project team members' information into a single-view report.
 You'll always know where your resources are, streamlining resource management.